-The pinnacle of the rode for us was the aptly named “Eye of The Needle” formation which looks very much like…well…the eye of a needle.
-We got there in the late afternoon which was perfect timing for this awesome pic.
+The pinnacle of the rode is the aptly named “Eye of The Needle” formation which looks very much like…well…the eye of a needle.
+Getting there in the late afternoon is perfect timing for this awesome pic.
 Plan to spend a little time on this road.

 You will find yourself driving really slowly and gripping the wheel a bit.
-One of the most beautiful scenic drives we have taken, the views are well worth the terror- lol.
+One of the most beautiful scenic drives anywhere, the views are well worth the terror- lol.

 3) PRAIRIE DOGS: